When to visit

 Open daily from 8 a.m. to 6 p.m. from mid-May to mid-September, 8 a.m. to 4 p.m. from November to February, and 8 a.m. to 5 p.m. the rest of the year.
 Closed on Thanksgiving Day (4th Thursday in November), Christmas Day and January 1.

 This is a truly unique and magnificent place, a marvel of erosion created over millions of years by flash flooding after summer storms.
 The canyon's tall wavelike walls and colourful layers of rock make for an incredible, unforgettable experience.
+It is a staple for western USA vacations.

 You have two possibilities: Upper Antelope Canyon (located above ground level) or Lower Antelope Canyon (located below ground level.
 Several flights of stairs lead down into the canyon).
 Both tours are extremely interesting and quite different.